 Choosing your first isopod species shouldn’t be stressful – it should be exciting!
 Remember that every experienced keeper started exactly where you are now, probably making some of the same mistakes you’re worried about.

 Start with hardy, affordable species like Dairy Cow or Snow White Porcellio laevis.
 These £2.50-£3.50 investments will teach you everything you need to know about isopod care while providing months of fascinating observation.
+Be sure to include at least one female in your starter colony to ensure breeding and long-term colony success.

-As your confidence grows, graduate to intermediate species like Zebra or Panda King.
-Eventually, you might find yourself justifying the purchase of £47.50 Rubber Ducky isopods – and by then, you'll have the experience to keep them successfully.
+Eventually, you might find yourself justifying the purchase of £47.50 Rubber Ducky isopods – and by then, you’ll have the experience to keep them successfully.

 The key is starting with species that want to succeed in your care, not ones that require perfection from day one.
 Your isopod journey should be enjoyable, educational, and ultimately successful.
 Choose wisely, start small, and prepare for an incredibly rewarding hobby that connects you with some of nature’s most fascinating cleanup crew.